kobejk/active-directory/README.md

 # Active Directory Home Lab

-An Active Directory Domain Services (AD DS) environment inside of VMware Workstation Pro 17.
+This is a homelab project of an Active Directory Domain Services (AD DS) environment inside of VMware Workstation Pro 17.
-This project starts with a Windows Server 2022 VM in which things such as basic Users, Groups, and Organisational Units (OU) are configured.
+This project starts with a Windows Server 2022 VM with AD DS installed in which things such as basic Users, Groups, and Organisational Units (OU) are configured.

-The completed project then moves on to set up a client machine and uses PowerShell scripting to configure over 1000 users.
+The completed project then moves on to set up a client machine and uses PowerShell scripts to configure over 1000 users.

 ![Starter Project Diagram](./assets/starter_project_diagram.png)